design

 What Size QR Code for Real Estate Yard Signs?
 2026 Guide

 You're putting up a real estate yard sign, and you want to add a QR code that actually works.
 A code that's too small becomes an unreadable blur.
 One that's too large wastes valuable sign space.
 Getting the size right means more potential buyers can scan it from their car or sidewalk, leading directly to your property listing.
 Let's break down exactly what dimensions you need for 2026.
+With OwnQR, you can generate a high-resolution QR code generator to ensure crisp printing for any sign size.

 The Minimum Size for Real Estate Yard Sign QR Codes